 Ms Stannus said the idea of a collective was that people worked together towards a common aim.

-“We are pretty large for a collective because in the early days, Jan had control of everything.
-But we are now working on the idea that if you become a member, you are expected to do something towards helping the collective run smoothly.
+“We are pretty large for a collective.
+We are now working on the idea that if you become a member, you are expected to do something towards helping the collective run smoothly.

 Ms Stannus said the fantastic thing about the idea was that people not only had the opportunity to purchase fresh food, but also had the chance to learn new skills and be engaged in their community.